M-Davies/oghma/README.md

 ## Commands

-NOTE: Most commands enforce a word limit of 200 words per query.
+- Most commands enforce a word limit of 200 words per query.
+- A placeholder called `[ENTITY]` translates to an ongoing phrase or sentance search term, with the first word in the sentance being used to optimise the query.
+For example, in the command `?search monsters frost giant`, frost giant will be treated as the search term with `frost` being the word that optimises the search.
+    - This means that you need to be careful where you put spaces and what word you place first in your query, as each will produce radically different results.
+    - For example, `?search monsters frostgiant` produces no results as there are no monsters that include the full search term `frostgiant`.

 ### ?help